maddiecoe/recipes-and-ratings-analysis/README.md

 Based on the current performance of an RMSE = 22.36 minutes, the baseline model is not ideal in terms of predictive accuracy.
 While it serves as a solif starting point, its performance could be improved.
 Improvements could come about with adding more informative features and/or using more advanced algorithms.

+## Final Model

+To improve on the baseline linear regression model, I engineered two additional features:
+- **`len_description`** — This feature captured the length of the recipe description.
+Recipes with longer descriptions tend to be more detailed, possibly indicating a greater complexity or more steps.
+This context helped the model differentiate between quick summaries and longer, potentially more time-consuming recipes.
+- **`year_submitted`** — This feature represented the year a recipe was submitted.
+I cinluded this because newer recipes may favor simplicity as our lifestyles change.

+All four features used in the final model, `n_steps`, `n_ingredients`, `len_description`, and `year_submitted`, are quanititative and did not need any encoding.

+**Modeling and Hyperparameters**

+For the final model, I selected a **Random Forest Regressor**, which is a tree-based model that is well-suited for caputring non-linear relationships in the data.
+It did not assume a linear relationship between the selected features and the response variable, making it more flexible.

+I performed a **Grid Search** to tune the following parameters:
+- **`n_estimators`** — Number of trees in the forest (tested values: 100, 200).
+- **`max_depth`** — Maximum depth of each tree (tested values: 5, 10, 20).
+- **`min_samples_split`** — Minimum number of samples required to split an internal node (tested values: 2, 5).

+The best performing combination was 200, 20, and 2, in that order.

+**Performance**

+The final model's RMSE was 0.41 minutes, which is a drastic improvement from the 22.36 RMSE from the baseline model.
+The Random Forest Regressor, with additional informative features and tuned hyperparameters, significantly reduced prediction error.
+An RMSE of 0.41 minutes implies that the model can now predict cooking time within less than a minute on average, which is highly accurate for this task.